 Our son took the first available flight to Indore the next day and landed at the airport at about 1 o'clock in the afternoon.
 It was Thursday.
 He really looked sick.
 We rushed him to our ever familiar hospital.
 Our daughter had already done the talking.
 This was the place where our daughter had worked.
 And this was also the hospital where she had given birth to a baby girl.
 Overall, the place had good memories and naturally we felt at ease.
 Our son was straight admitted to ICU.

 The blood test was done once again.
 His platelet count was now 27000 cumm.
-Over the next 2 hours, this was to come down to 15000 cumm.
+Over the next two hours, this was to come down to 15000 cumm.
 He had also tested positive for dengue.

 The only silver lining being, the chest was clear and the 2 kidneys, spleen, gall bladder, etc. were fine.
 His hemoglobin too was about 15.5 gm.
 Also, there were no traces of parasites in the body.
 However, a slight inflammation was detected in the liver.
-“The entire metabolism gets affected in Dengue,” the ICU doctor said.
-Besides, our son had only survived on chocolates and potato chips, the previous 2 days!
+“The entire metabolism gets affected in dengue,” the ICU doctor said.
+Besides, our son had only survived on chocolates and potato chips, the previous two days!